 When you arrive for your semester in Denmark, we believe it’s important for you to get an immediate feel for your new home and surroundings.
 From greeting you at the airport to orienting you to DIS, Copenhagen, and the local culture, we spend several days between your arrival day and the first day of classes to make sure you are empowered to make the most of your semester.

 DIS staff greet you at the Copenhagen Airport on the official start date of your program, and you are transported to your housing.
-The rest of your weekend is spent in your new home, where you get settled, become oriented in your surroundings, familiarize yourself with the Arrival Workshop itinerary, and conclude the day with a welcome dinner with your hosts or Social Residential Advisor.
+The rest of your weekend is spent in your new home, where you get settled, become oriented in your surroundings, familiarize yourself with the Arrival Workshop itinerary, and conclude the day with a welcome dinner with your hosts or people in your housing.

 To help you make a smooth transition, DIS holds a mandatory multi-day Arrival Workshop during your first week that prepares you to navigate cross-cultural experiences, get a sense of Copenhagen, and meet DIS staff and your classmates.
 We also guide you through support services and set you up with practical matters such as finding your classroom and getting your residence permit.

 - Housing Session

 Hear how your housing choice can positively contribute to your overall study abroad experience.
 We discuss various topics of living in and around Copenhagen specific to where you are living, including how to build community within your housing network and with DIS peers, public transportation and bicycle rules of the road, navigating the culture, and support services.
 This session takes place either in your housing or at DIS.

 - Activities Fair